KuramA-777/GTNH-2.9.X-Shader-Edits-and-PBR-Packs/README.md

     - Modernity-GTNH
     - etc ...
 ____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________
-The other 3 Files are shader config files, just have to be aware that for Eclipse you need to rename it or the Shaderpack folder/zip accordingly, and its not on Curseforge so download it here https://github.com/Merlin1809/Eclipse-Shader
+The other 3 Files are shader config files, just have to be aware that for Bliss/Eclipse you need to rename it or the Shaderpack folder/zip accordingly, and its not on Curseforge so download it here https://github.com/Merlin1809/Eclipse-Shader